Plutonomicon/plutonomicon/numeric.md

   divMod :: a -> a -> (a, a)
 ```

-Here, `divMod` is &#39;division with remainder&#39;, producing both the quotient and remainder.
+Here, `divMod` is 'division with remainder', producing both the quotient and remainder.
 This would require the following law: for all `x`and `y /= zero`, if `divMod x y = (q, r)`, then `q * y + r = x` and `0 <= r < abs y`.

 However, this design is unsatisfying for two reasons:

 - Due to the `IntegralDomain` requirement, only `Integer` could be an instance.
-This seems strange, as the concept of division-with-remainder doesn&#39;t intuitively require a notion of signedness.
+This seems strange, as the concept of division-with-remainder doesn't intuitively require a notion of signedness.
 - The Euclidean division axioms exclude `y = zero`, making `/` inherently partial.

-The main reason these are required mathematically are due to a requirement that division be an &#39;inverse&#39; to multiplication inherently - Euclidean division is designed as a stepping stone to &#39;actual&#39; division, which is viewed as a partial inverse to multiplication generally, and the two _cannot_ disagree.
+The main reason these are required mathematically are due to a requirement that division be an 'inverse' to multiplication inherently - Euclidean division is designed as a stepping stone to 'actual' division, which is viewed as a partial inverse to multiplication generally, and the two _cannot_ disagree.
 There is no _inherent_ reason why we have to be bound by this as Haskell developers: the two concepts can be viewed as orthogonal.
 While this approach is somewhat [Procrustean](https://www.schoolofhaskell.com/user/edwardk/editorial/procrustean-mathematics) in nature, we are interested in lawful and useful behaviours that fit within the intuition we have, and the operators we can provide, rather than mathematical theorems in and of themselves.

 Thus, we solve this issue by instead defining the following: